I. Registration and Korean Minor

 Yes, we have a language exchange program with Korean students who are studying English at the English Language Institute of the University of Pittsburgh.

 Are there any educational/cultural activities for Korean?

 The EALL Department organizes a number of activities for Korean such as lectures, film series, etc. during the academic year.
-Also, student organizations such as the Korean Culture Association and Korean Students Association are conducting many activities throughout the term.
+Also, student organizations such as the Korean Culture Association, Korean Students Association, and Korean Conversation Club are conducting many activities throughout the term.